-Import permits are required for most fresh and semi-processed food products and some fully processed products entering Australia.
+Import permits are required for most fresh and semi-processed food products and some fully processed products.
 Only an Australian-based individual or company can apply for an import permit.
 Import permits are generally valid for two years and can be used any number of times during that period.
 The import permit will dictate the complete conditions under which the product may enter Australia - the BICON database provides details of the conditions that will be required on the import permit.
 The information required to apply for a permit differs greatly between products and can often differ for the same products from different regions.

-U.S. exporters should work very closely with their Australian importers to make sure that all conditions are met before shipping any product.
-Failure to do so will result in delays in product entering the country.
+U.S. exporters should work very closely with their Australian importers to ensure that all conditions are met before shipping any product.
+Failure to comply with the import requirements will result in delays or could lead to the product being denied entry into Australia.